ViralTexts/gtr-clusters/clusters/18731010-sn83032041-BeCarefulWhatYouSay.md

 shortcomings bid me lot Tile &#x27;fault&#x27;s of
 others go. lien let us all when wo
 commence &#x27; To slander friend or foe,
-Think o| the harm one wo
+Think o| the harm one word may do To
+thoso wo little know ; Remember curses,
+sometimes, like Our chickens, &#x27; roost at
+home Don&#x27;t speak of others&#x27; faults until
+We have nono of our own
 </td></tr></table>

 ---